 In the days before the running boom, when running truly was an amateur game, the horizon for a post-collegiate athlete was always close at hand.
-Once college eligibility ran out, a career lasted, generally, through the first post-graduate Olympic cycle before the responsibilities of life assumed a central focus.
+Once college eligibility ran out, even a top-end career lasted, generally speaking, through the first post-graduate Olympic cycle before the responsibilities of life took precedence.
 Few athletes could explore their athletic peaks through their late 20s, early 30s.
 There was no system in place for a post-collegiate athlete to adopt.

-But a year after the 1972 Munich Games, a small group of dedicated post-collegiate runners in Boston met at the Roberts Center on the campus of Boston College and formed what came to be (arguably) the best running club in the nation.
+One year after the 1972 Munich Games, however, a small group of dedicated post-collegiate runners in Boston met at the Roberts Center on the campus of Boston College and formed what came to be (arguably) the best distance running club in the nation.
 But what they needed more than members was a coach.

-The man they asked to write their workouts was a 40-year-old native of Arlington, Mass. who had been an All-American in the mile at Notre Dame and currently was the eccentric but highly regarded track and cross country coach at Boston State College.
+The man they asked to write their workouts was a 40-year-old native of Arlington, Mass. who had been an All-American miler at Notre Dame and currently was the eccentric but highly regarded track and cross-country coach at Boston State College.
 His name was Bill Squires.

-Over the next decade, any time the red-and-white GBTC singlet arrived at a track, cross country, or road race, respect and fear mingled in the hearts of its opponents.
-Names like Bill Rodgers, Alberto Salazar, Greg Meyer, Bobby Hodge, Randy Thomas, Dick Mahoney, and many, many more stood atop podiums at races all over the country and world.
+Over the next decade, the red-and-white GBTC singlet instilled both respect and fear in the hearts of its opponents.
+Names like Bill Rodgers, Alberto Salazar, Greg Meyer, Bobby Hodge, Randy Thomas, Vinnie Fleming, Dick Mahoney, and many, many more stood atop podiums at races all over the country and world.

 Yesterday, two dozen of Coach Squires’ minions from GBTC and Boston State got together on a Zoom call to say thanks again and to celebrate the coach’s 88th birthday.
-His influence upon each of his athletes was foundational and life-long – once you came to decipher the particular peculiarities of his accent and stream of consciousness pronouncements.
+His influence upon each of his athletes was foundational and lifelong.

 Charismatic and confusing, confident and meandering, Coach Squires was and remains driven by his love for the sport and those who practice its arts.
-And over that stretch of time, he has has come to be recognized as one of America’s greatest distance coaches ever.
+Over a brilliant career, he came to be recognized as one of America’s greatest distance coaches ever.

 Bill Rodgers (4x Boston & NYC Marathon champion, 3x world No. 1): “We all benefited from knowing Bill.
 We all love the sport and we got that from Coach.
 I still think he’s one of the greatest coaches in the country.”